 180º C, 350º F, gas mark 4

-On a nice oven to table dish put one layer of fresh or frozen quince sections, dot with butter and honey.
-I sometimes use quince jelly instead of honey, whatever you do I find that they need some sweetening, even for a savoury dish, to counteract their sharpness.
-Season with salt and pepper.
-Put in a hot oven until they are nicely coloured, it will take about half an hour if you used fresh quinces or longer if they were strait out of the freezer.
+Put the quinces on a nice oven to table dish, dot with butter and honey.
+I sometimes use quince jelly instead of honey, or even mince meat, which I keep i the freezer.
+Or even concentrated apple juice.
+Whatever you do, I find that they need some sweetening to counteract their sharpness, even for a savoury dish.
+Put in a hot oven until they are nicely coloured, it will take about half an hour if you used fresh quinces or longer if they were straight out of the freezer.

 Excellent with roasted pheasant, chicken, etc.